22 May What should I know about Moscow Transport?

 See the map here. *Moscow Central Circle is the next circle after a brown one (of the metro) specified as two red lines circle.

-Surface transport in Moscow includes buses, trolleybuses and trams.
+Surface Moscow transport includes buses, trolleybuses and trams.
 As a result of huge modernisation campaign 39 ground routes have been united, transport run regularly with intervals, bus lanes have been built, transport hubs have become more convenient, all transport has Wi-Fi, at new stops electronic scoreboards work: passengers see when the next bus arrives, all buses have low sides and retractable steps to make it easy for the passenger to roll a baby carriage or a bicycle.
 This is convenient for bikers, parents and passengers with restricted mobility.

 Passengers use the front door to get on and other doors to get off.